Dave Davies: Late 1960s and solo career

 In July 1967, Dave Davies released his first solo single, "Death of a Clown", credited entirely under his name as the recording artist, though it was co-written by his brother.
-In the past, as a member of the Kinks, Dave Davies had only released his own compositions on B-sides and albums.
+Previously, as a member of the Kinks, Dave Davies had only released his own compositions on B-sides and albums.
 Pye Records, the Kinks' label, sensed potential sales in a solo release from the overlooked Davies and issued "Death of a Clown" as his debut.
 Although the single was credited to Davies, the backing band was the Kinks, and the track also appeared on Something Else by the Kinks.

 "Death of a Clown" rose to number three on the UK Singles Chart.
 Wanting to profit from the new buzz suddenly surrounding Davies, a solo LP was slated for release sometime in 1968 or 1969.
 The follow-up single, "Susannah's Still Alive", was released in November 1967; however, it only reached number 20 on the Melody Maker chart.
 The release of the solo album was held back, and it was decided to wait and see how another single would fare.
 As anticipation grew for the release of the new LP, it was nicknamed A Hole in the Sock Of.
 "Lincoln County" was chosen as the next single, but it failed to chart.
 By the time a fourth single, "Hold My Hand", met with the same result, a combination of his own lack of interest in continuing and Pye's decision to stop killed off any hopes of an album.

 Eventually, the tracks intended for his first solo album were assembled for a 2011 compilation by Russell Smith & Andrew Sandoval entitled Hidden Treasures.
 It combined the singles, B-sides that were released for various Kinks singles and a handful of album tracks that Davies had recorded for Kinks albums.
-Many of these tracks had been assembled previously for The Album That Never Was, released in 1987.The Kinks Are the Village Green Preservation Society and Arthur were released in 1968 and 1969, respectively.
+Many of these tracks had been assembled previously for The Album That Never Was, released in 1987.

+The Kinks Are the Village Green Preservation Society and Arthur were released in 1968 and 1969, respectively.
 Although they received unanimous acclaim, Village Green failed to chart internationally, and Arthur was met with a mediocre commercial reception.
 These records, although praised by critics and the rock press, were commercial failures.